cbonoz/signai23/README.md

 Advisory was built using a combination of technologies and services to address the challenges of crafting the perfect signature request email.
 The key components and technologies used in the development of Advisory include:

 Dropbox/Hellosign Integration: We integrated with the Dropbox Sign API and used the Dropbox app client ID to seamlessly create and manage signature requests.
 This integration allows users to initiate signature requests directly from Advisory.
+In particular the paginated list endpoint and signature request details endpoints are used.

 OpenAI's Generative AI: We harnessed the power of OpenAI's Generative AI to assist users in composing the signature request email.
 OpenAI's AI models analyze the context of the signature request, such as the document being signed and the recipient's details, and generate a well-crafted email draft.